expo/expo/README.md

 ## 👏 Contributing

 If you like Expo and want to help make it better then check out our [contributing guide](/CONTRIBUTING.md)!
+Check out the [Expo CLI repo](http://github.com/expo/expo-cli) to work on the Expo CLI, and various other universal development tools.

 ## ❓ FAQ